Umuzi-org/ACN-syllabus/content/projects/django-airbnb-clone/intro/_index.md

 ---
 _db_id: 539
 available_flavours:
   - django
 content_type: project
 prerequisites:
   hard:
     - topics/git-feature-branching
     - topics/django/official-tutorial/part-1
   soft: []
 submission_type: repo
 title: CloudBnb - intro
+ready: True
 ---

 In this project we'll be building out a simple version of Airbnb.
 By the end there will be a lot of cool functionality.
 But we'll do it piece by piece.